youzan/vant/docs/markdown/theme.en-US.md

 # Custom Theme

+### Deprecated

+This document is deprecated.
+Vant provides a more convenient [ConfigProvider](/#zh-CN/config-provider) component for theme configuration.
+Less variables **will be removed in the next major version**.

 ### Intro

 Vant use [Less](http://lesscss.org/) as css preprocessor，you can override the default less variables to custom theme.